-While Program Review is distinct from accreditation and other types of assessments, it can (and should) incorporate outputs from these processes.
-It may be particularly helpful to the unit through the development of a key issues list and self-study.
+Does Program Review duplicate other assessment efforts?While Program Review is distinct from accreditation and other types of assessments, it can (and should) incorporate outputs from these processes.
+Other assessment efforts may be particularly helpful to a unit in developing a key issues list and self-study when undergoing Program Review.
 Ultimately, the Program Review process is unique as an internal quality initiative that results in specific implementation agreements between the unit and the central administration.

 Can Program Review really be effective given the length of time between reviews?

-Prior to the start of each review cycle, the Office of Administration and Planning consults with deans and vice presidents to create a schedule that accommodates as many preferences as possible.
+How is the schedule set?The Office of Administration and Planning sets the schedule with the Provost, with consultation from the Deans and Vice Presidents.
+Prior to the start of each review cycle, the Office of Administration and Planning consults with Deans and Vice Presidents to create a schedule that accommodates as many preferences as possible.
 The timing of previous reviews or accreditations is taken into consideration, although each area may have a different preference with regard to how the Program Review lines up with these other assessments (simultaneous, sequential, or staggered).
 When possible, related units are reviewed in the same year in order to help identify cross-cutting issues.
-Each year, the Office of Administration and Planning confirms the planned reviews for the year and sometimes reschedules a unit due to exceptional circumstances.
+Each year, the Office of Administration and Planning reaches out to units to confirm the planned reviews for the upcoming year, and sometimes reschedules a unit due to exceptional circumstances.

-The department chair or head of the unit provides nominees to serve as external reviewers to the Office of Administration and Planning.
+How are external reviewers selected?The department chair or head of the unit provides nominations of candidates from outside Northwestern to serve as external reviewers to the Office of Administration and Planning.
 These nominees should be leaders from distinguished programs in the field or industry.
-Both central administration (President, Provost, Executive Vice President, Vice President of Research, Dean of The Graduate School) as well as the respective Dean or Vice President that manages the unit are then given an opportunity for additional input.
+Both central administration (President, Provost, Vice President of Administration and Planning, Vice President for Research, Dean of The Graduate School, Vice Provost for Academics, and Vice Provost for Administration) as well as the respective Dean or Vice President that manages the unit are then given an opportunity for additional input.

-The Office of Administration and Planning solicits nominations from deans, vice presidents, and the Faculty Senate for senior faculty and administrators to serve on the Program Review Council or as internal reviewers.
+How are internal reviewers selected?The Office of Administration and Planning solicits nominations from Deans and Vice Presidents for senior faculty and administrators from Northwestern to serve as internal reviewers.
+The department chair or unit head has the opportunity provide feedback on candidates that may be particularly well-suited for the review of their unit.
+Internal reviewers cannot be members of the unit under review, but should be familiar with the unit under review to provide relevant context.
 Internal reviewers for academic units typically include at least one faculty member from a related field, and internal reviewers for administrative units include at least one administrator.
-Other members of the internal review teams bring valuable outside perspective.